 Tip: The explanation should include barriers and challenges the applicant has had making units operational and what the expected timeline is to have all units operational moving forward.
+Reasons might include renovations, damages, etc.

 Section 4 - Key Project Characteristics - Supportive Services